happner/elastic-dataprovider/readme.md

 ----------------------------
 *This dataprovider provides the ability to run happner/happn instances off of elasticsearch instead of mongo or nedb*

+### NB: still in active dev, so don't use in production yet.

 ### installation instructions: